 The aim of Finnlines' research and development work is to find and introduce new practices and operating methods, which enable the Company to meet customer requirements in a more sustainable and cost-efficient way.
-In 2021, the focus continued to be on environmental investments in vessels and on improving vessels' energy efficiency.
+In 2022, the focus continued to be on environmental investments in vessels and on improving vessels' energy efficiency.

 Finnlines' newbuilding program continued as planned during the year.
-Three highly ecological ro-ro vessels were under construction at Nanjing Jinling shipyard in China and the construction of two ecologically efficient Superstar ro-pax vessels started during the year.
-The hybrid ro-ro vessels will start in Finnlines' Baltic, North Sea and Biscay traffic in 2022 and Superstar ro-pax vessels on the Naantali-Långnäs-Kapellskär route in 2023.
+Three highly ecological ro-ro vessels were taken into use and the construction of two ecologically efficient Superstar ro-pax vessels continued.
+The hybrid ro-ro vessels started in Finnlines' Baltic, North Sea and Biscay traffic during the year.
+Superstar ro-pax vessels are planned to enter traffic on the Naantali-Långnäs-Kapellskär route in 2023.